 Admissions to the MRI Program will be determined by the following criteria:

 - Cumulative grade point average of 2.5 or better on program prerequisites

-- Consideration will be given for individuals with college degrees in other areas as well as military and/or related work experience
+- Preference will be given for individuals with B.S. or M.S. college degrees in radiologic technology or other areas, military, completion of MRI 210 and 211, and/or related work experience.

 - Admission to the college does not guarantee admission to the program.